derrinbright/A-Multi-Modal-Genomic-Analysis-of-Beta-Lactam-Resistance-Mechanisms-in-Clinical-E.-coli-Isolates/README.md

 * ****************************************************************************

 * **Main Objective**
-  * To determine whether resistance to beta-lactam antibiotics (including carbapenems, cephalosporins, and monobactams) in these isolates is due to:
+  * To determine if resistance to beta-lactam antibiotics (including carbapenems, cephalosporins, monobactams) in these isolates is due to:
     * Mutations in penicillin-binding protein 3 (PBP3, encoded by *ftsI*), especially insertions or substitutions.
     * The presence of acquired antibiotic resistance genes (ARGs), specifically beta-lactamase genes.
-    * Additional mechanisms, such as efflux pump systems.
+    * Additional mechanisms such as efflux pump systems.

 * ****************************************************************************